fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Input ports for the _Adaptive Load Scheduler_ component.
+Collection of input ports for the _Adaptive Load Scheduler_ component.

 </dd>
 <dt>load_multiplier_linear_increment</dt>